daryllxd/lifelong-learning/learning/learning-how-to-learn-articles.md

 - When you get in the practice or hearing, and then surviving, feedback, it loses some power.
 - *Compassionate Detachment.* Distance yourself from the outcome of a story.
 Separate your extreme emotions from the feedback by telling yourself that "I can only see the feedback if I quiet the noise."
 - *Don't Isolate Yourself.* When you get in the habit of processing hard moments with those more experienced than you, you give yourself the gift of support.
 - *Demote Your Inner Perfectionist.* Doing things perfectly almost never happens.
 BTW, knowing someone is a perfectionist steers them away from hard-hitting feedback that's most instructive.
-Thank your perfectionist for her concern, then explain that progress is always made in a jagged, up and down trajectory--rarely is it perfectly linear.
+Progress is always made in a jagged, up and down trajectory--rarely is it perfectly linear.
 - *Have a Go-To Mantra.* "I'll stay open."
 "I tolerate and gain from tough feedback."
 Mantras strike a chord in us, are easy to remember and repeat, and quickly reinforce a needed message.

 ## Compassionate Detachment: The Being and Doing of Coaching Part One